-Tier 1 copayment: Fourteen dollar (\$14) copayment per prescription or refill for a Tier 1 drug dispensed in a thirty (30) day supply.
+Tier 1 copayment: Eighteen dollars (\$18) copayment per prescription or refill for a Tier 1 drug dispensed in a thirty (30) day supply.

-Tier 2 copayment: Twenty-five dollar (\$25) copayment per prescription or refill for a Tier 2 drug dispensed in a thirty (30) day supply.
+Tier 2 copayment: Thirty dollars (\$30) copayment per prescription or refill for a Tier 2 drug dispensed in a thirty (30) day supply.

-Tier 3 copayment: Fifty dollar (\$50) copayment per prescription or refill for a Tier 3 drug dispensed in a thirty (30) day supply.
+Tier 3 copayment: Fifty-five dollars (\$55) copayment per prescription or refill for a Tier 3 drug dispensed in a thirty (30) day supply.

-Out of pocket maximum: There is an annual maximum eligible out-of-pocket expense limit for prescription drugs of eight hundred dollars (\$800) per person or one thousand six hundred dollars (\$1,600) per family.
+Out of pocket maximum: There is an annual maximum eligible out-of-pocket expense limit for prescription drugs of one thousand fifty dollars (\$1,050) per person or two thousand one hundred dollars (\$2,100) per family.